This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Be sure that the lawyer you hire has real experience in these kinds of cases and with clients like your child and your family.

-A lawyer without the relevant experience will not be able to provide the best guidance.
+A lawyer without relevant experience cannot provide the best guidance.
 Examples of malpractice, birth injuries, and discrimination are specialized and require unique expertise.

 You can also contact local groups that work with disabled community members or talk to local parents of children who have similar disabilities.
 They should be able to provide referrals.